NDBCK/Ansluta-Remote-Controller/README.md

   * Max speed: 6Mhz (no need to use extra delays).

  The prototype code simply sends the necessary signals to turn the lights on and off in an endless loop (for testing purposes).
- Now that the prototype works it's time to make a couple of remote's to control the light.
+ Now that the prototype works it's time to make a couple of remotes to control the light.

 It's needed to remark that the givven code uses the addres that my original Ikea remote has.
 Somewhere within the 8 bytes that are sent in a burst will be an unique identifier.
 Without another remote to compare it to I don't know what the identifier is.
 (Probably there will also be a sort of error detection like CRC).